 Demonstrate your interest by showing initiative.
 Networking is the single most important thing you can do to land a job.
+(Like this thought?
+Tweet it!)
 Establish a network of contacts in your target companies so that when a job does post, you have someone who can deliver your resume and cover letter to the hiring manager with a note of recommendation.
 It works!

 You should be spending 10 times as many of your job search hours networking as submitting online applications.
 Simply put, networking works.

 If you have an interview scheduled, either in person or by phone, you are expected to keep it.
 If for any reason you are not able to do so, you should call as much in advance as possible to notify the interviewer and ask for an opportunity to reschedule.
 If you’re not available for the scheduled appointment and I don’t hear from you at all until three days later, you’ve convinced me you do not have the customer service skills or common courtesy to work in my department.